CoolKit-Technologies/eWeLink-API/en/OAuth2.0.md

 - Redirect address (URL address to which users will redirect after successfully logging into their eWeLink account)
 - Project Profile (a brief description of your project)

-Login to [eWeLink Developer Platform](https://dev.ewelink.cn), submit the certification data and wait for the audit to be completed.
+Log in [eWeLink Developer Center] (https://dev.ewelink.cn), submit your information for certification, and wait for the review result.
+Please note that the free APPID has some limitations, please refer to the [Requirements of Calling Interface and Description of APPID Permission (Important)] and [Standard of Charges] for more details.

-After the audit, create a new application in the console application management, and then you can use the relevant services and call the corresponding interface.
-Note: at present, only one application can be created without charge.
+After a successful review, create an application in Platform -> App Management, and you could use the relevant service and call the corresponding interface.
+Please note that it's only allowed to create one application now.

 ## Access Process